retro1996/chibicc/README.md

 ## release notes

 1.0.23.3    Forbiding two arguments that cause failure with g++ when compiling vlc (-Werror=invalid-command-line-argument and -Werror=unknown-warning-option).
 Temporary fix for -A that causes infinite loop (ISS-194).
 Fixing attributes found in struct member.
 Updating GNUC from 2 to 3.
 Reporting commit 11d0bff from slimcc (new_inc_dec) and removing commit 2e138bb.
 Adding builtin_prefetch found with memcached (ISS-202).
+Reporting partial commit 32dbd2b from slimcc(initializer2).
+Reporting commit 6478f56 from slimcc (Change eval_double to long double, fix narrowing cast).

 ## old release notes